The following definitions and rules of interpretation apply in these Conditions.

 15.3.
 If the packages and containers are to be returned to the Supplier following delivery of the Goods, they should be returned by the Customer in good condition, within a time specified by the Supplier and to an address indicated by the Supplier.

 15.4.
-While the Supplier will use their best endeavours to comply with any instruction the Customer may give as to the markings to be placed on any packages or containers, the Supplier accepts no responsibility for any failure and the Customer shall indemnify the Supplier against all consequences of complying with the Customer’s instructions in respect of packing and marking the Goods.
+While the Supplier will use their reasonable endeavours to comply with any lawful and reasonable instruction the Customer may give as to the markings to be placed on any packages or containers, the Supplier accepts no responsibility for any failure and the Customer shall indemnify the Supplier against all consequences of complying with the Customer’s instructions in respect of packing and marking the Goods.

 16.1.
 The Goods are sold by the Supplier to the Customer on the basis that the Customer acknowledges the care and handling recommendations provided by the Supplier in the Goods Specification.